yamt/toywasm/libwasi_littlefs/README.md

 toywasm --wasi --wasi-dir /tmp::host --wasi-littlefs-dir littlefs.bin::/::lfs cp.wasm lfs/srcfile host/dstfile
 ```

+# WASI incompatibility notes

+Littlefs have some incompatibilities with POSIX/WASI semantics.

+While some of them can be emulated with user-attributes,
+we don't bother to do so.

+* littlefs doesn't have unique file-id suitable for WASI file "inode number".
+* littlefs doesn't have file timestamps.
+* littlefs doesn't have pread/pwrite.
+* littlefs doesn't have fallocate.
+* littlefs doesn't have symlinks.
+* littlefs doesn't have hardlinks.
+* In littlefs, opened files are snapshot of the files at the time of open.

 # Caveats

 Curretly, block size (4096) and other filesystem parameters are hardcoded.